sara1594/Data_Analyst_Portfolio/My_Projects/Annual Wage Comparison U.S. vs Japan/README.md

 ### Project 1.
 Annual Wage Comparison U.S. vs Japan

 By comparing the occupational data between Japan and U.S., I'd like to find the answers for my questions;
-- Do educational background affect earnings?
+- Does an educational background affect earnings?
 If yes, how?
 - Do the wages on the same professions differ between two countries?
 If yes, how?

 My answers and the visualizations are in my Tableau page